 However, foreclosures don’t typically take place in a vacuum.
 They’re usually preceded by other incidents — like missed mortgage or other loan payments — that could cause your credit rating to fall by as much as 300 points throughout the few months that led to your home being foreclosed upon.

 These incidents can depress your credit for quite some time.

 “A foreclosure remains on a credit report seven years, so it will have a long-term effect on our creditworthiness,” Griffin said.
 “But, because negative information is deleted eventually, you can rebuild your creditworthiness if you take control of your debts and build a history of positive payments that will continue to appear after the foreclosure disappears.”

 FICO estimates that a consumer with a 680 FICO Score (before the foreclosure event) could reach that same score level in roughly three years.

 “This is not an absolute guideline, but rather a rough estimate on the basis of a representative credit profile of the ‘typical’ consumer credit file that scores 680,” Arkali said.

 Of course, you’ll need to focus on establishing and maintaining good habits.
 You can generally improve your credit scores over the long-term by making all payments on time, keeping debts low and limiting inquiries for new credit until your score rebounds enough and your budget can handle new bills.
-You can track your progress by viewing your free credit report summary, updated each month, on Credit.com.
+You can track your progress by viewing your free credit report summary, updated every 14 days, on Credit.com.
 You can also find more about fixing your credit here.